 The ICR's Board of Trustees agreed in September 2010 (Minute Reference B/9/10/11) that the Institute should adopt a similar procedure to deal with any case that may arise within the Institute.

 A complaint of misconduct in research may be initiated by an individual (an Institute employee or someone outside of the Institute) or an external institution or organisation.
 Whatever the source, it must always be taken seriously so that justice is seen to be done to both the complainant and the respondent.

 It is not easy to present a complaint against a colleague, and if complainants cannot be assured that bona fide complaints will be pursued with integrity, confidentiality, and without detriment, then misconduct may remain undiscovered.

 Conversely, researchers are entitled to expect that their work is regarded as honest until shown to be otherwise, and that they will be protected against mischievous, frivolous or ill-founded complaints.

-- Named member of staff acting as a first point of contact for anyone wanting more information on matters of research integrity: Claire Westwood, Research Grants Coordinator
+- Named member of staff acting as a first point of contact for anyone wanting more information on matters of research integrity: Saptha Veerapathiran, Research Grants Coordinator

 - Named senior member of staff overseeing research integrity and acting as confidential liaison for any person wishing to raise concerns about research integrity: Professor Clare Isacke, Dean of Academic and Research Affairs & Team Leader